- How is cancer of the esophagus treated?

 If an area had been treated with external beam radiation therapy earlier, it may not be able to be treated that way again.
 In that case, brachytherapy may be an option.
 Brachytherapy is especially useful in helping to relieve a blocked esophagus.
 (See “Radiation therapy for cancer of the esophagus” for more details.)

 Nutrition is another concern for many patients with esophagus cancer.
+The cancer or its treatment might affect how you swallow and what you are able to eat.
 A team of doctors and nutritionists can work with you to provide nutritional supplements and information about your individual nutritional needs.

-Some people having trouble swallowing may need to have a feeding tube, usually called a jejunostomy tube (or J-tube), put into the first part of the small intestine.
+Some people having trouble swallowing and may need to have a feeding tube, usually called a jejunostomy tube (or J-tube), put into the first part of the small intestine.
 This is done through a small hole in the skin over the abdomen during a minor operation.
-A J-tube allows liquid nutrition to be put directly into the small intestine to help prevent weight loss and improve nutrition.
-Less often, the tube may be placed into the stomach instead.
+A J-tube lets liquid nutrition be put directly into the small intestine to help prevent weight loss and improve nutrition.
+Less often, the tube is placed into the stomach instead.
 This is known as a gastrostomy tube or G-tube.